 If fire professionals take this issue seriously, shouldn’t you?
 The advice of retired Boston Fire Commissioner Joseph Finn is priceless.
 He says, “I’ve buried way too many friends over my 33 years.
 Too many friends … so I tell them, ‘Think about your wife, your husband, your boyfriend, your girlfriend before you take that mask off your face.”

-Because of these dangers, only fire remediation experts like those at Kingsley LLC should be in charge of cleaning up after a fire.
+Because of these dangers, only Columbia fire restoration experts like those at Kingsley LLC should be in charge of cleaning up after a fire.
 We have the experience, knowledge, equipment, and PPE needed to safely and thoroughly clean your South Carolina home or business of any fire damage.